-- o the results of preclinical studies may be inconclusive, or they may not be indicative of results that will be obtained in human clinical trials, - o potential products may not have the desired effect or may have undesirable side effects or other characteristics that preclude regulatory approval or limit their commercial use if approved, - o results attained in early human clinical trials may not be indicative of results that are obtained in later clinical trials, and - o after reviewing test results, we or our strategic partners may abandon projects which we might previously have believed to be promising.
+- the results of preclinical studies may be inconclusive, or they may not be indicative of results that will be obtained in human clinical trials, - potential products may not have the desired effect or may have undesirable side effects or other characteristics that preclude regulatory approval or limit their commercial use if approved, - results attained in early human clinical trials may not be indicative of results that are obtained in later clinical trials, and - after reviewing test results, we or our strategic partners may abandon projects which we might previously have believed to be promising.

-development would delay or prevent regulatory approval, which could adversely affect our business and financial performance.
+Clinical testing is very costly and can take many years.
+The failure to adequately demonstrate the safety and efficacy of a therapeutic product under development would delay or prevent regulatory approval, which could adversely affect our business and financial performance.